New Features to Add in Iteration 3

 # log.exception will include a stack trace

-# log.error can be used to omit stack trace
+# log.error can be used instead if you don't want the stack trace

 try: